 What type of server do you need?

+Tower servers look similar to regular desktop computers and stand alone without the need of a cabinet.
+This is the ideal choice for companies without a dedicated server room.
 Small companies with modest IT budgets often choose tower servers because they are the cheapest option.
-One thing against them is the amount of space they take, especially if more and more are added over time.
+The disadvantage of a tower server is the amount of space they take.
 This makes a tower server a typical choice for a small business server.

-Blade servers typically have higher processing power and can be managed through a single interface, making their maintenance and monitoring more simple.
-On the other hand, they also have higher thermal output and are very heavy, so they must be placed in dedicated data centers with proper cooling equipment.
+Finally, blade servers are the most common choice for large enterprises for their high density and converged networking.
+They take up even less room than rack servers, but also require a dedicated space with cooling equipment.
+Blade servers have higher processing power.
+They can further be managed through a single interface.
+This will make their maintenance and monitoring more simple.
+On the other hand, they also have higher thermal output and are very heavy.
+So, they must be placed in dedicated data centers with proper cooling equipment.

 If you still have questions about choosing your server and related products or maintaining it, contact our team at Evernex today.
 Our experienced staff is always here to help, and will be glad to assist you with whatever you need.